top of page

 • ADHD (Attention Deficit Hyperactivity Disorder)

-• Energy, curiosity, and a strong drive to learn.
+- Characterized by energy, curiosity, and a strong drive to learn.

 Foundations of Positive Psychology in Coaching